Synthetixio/SIPs/SCCP/sccp-87.md

 <!--A short (~200 word) description of the variable change proposed.-->

-The cap can safely be increased to sUSD 40 million to allow more users to take loans or short available assets.
+The cap can safely be increased to sUSD 40 million to allow more users to take loans and shorts.

 ## Motivation